 The network activities are organised and coordinated by Salzburg Global Seminar.

-If you have any questions about the Sciana Network, please see the FAQs or contact Sciana Programme Manager, Charlotte Müer, cmueer@salzburgglobal.org
+If you have any questions about the Sciana Network, please contact Sciana Programme Manager, Charlotte Müer, cmueer@salzburgglobal.org

-If you have any questions about the UK application process, after reading the selection criteria and the FAQs, contact ruth.thorlby@health.org.uk
+If you have any questions about the UK application process, please contact ruth.thorlby@health.org.uk

 Work with us